 Ten Reasons Why You Need to Get to the National Arts Festival This Year

-From 29 June to 9 July Grahamstown will become the cultural hub of South Africa when the National Arts Festival draws comedians, actors, artists, dancers and musicians from around the country and overseas.
+From 22 June to 02 July 2023, Makhanda will become the cultural hub of South Africa when the National Arts Festival draws comedians, actors, artists, dancers and musicians from around the country and overseas.
 Whether you're looking for comedy, theatre, dance, jazz or ballet, you'll find it all at this years festival.

-Here's ten reasons why you need to get to Grahamstown:
+Here's ten reasons why you need to get to Makhanda: